Song Jiang: Background

-In Water Margin, Song Jiang is depicted as short, swarthy, and having a big squarish mouth and eyes like those of a fenghuang.
+In Water Margin, Song Jiang is depicted as short, swarthy and having a big squarish mouth and eyes like those of a fenghuang.
 He lives and works in Yuncheng County, where he serves as a clerk of the magistrate.
-He is nicknamed "Timely Rain" because he is generous and helpful, often assisting heroes in difficulties and the indigent.
+He is nicknamed "Timely Rain" because he is generous and helpful, often assisting heroes in difficulties as well as the indigent.
 As he is known to be filial, he is also called "Filial and Righteous Dark Third Son" and "Dark Song Jiang", with "dark" referring to his complexion.
-After all the 108 Stars of Destiny come together at Liangshan, he goes by another nickname, "Protector of Justice", to advertise his conviction in life.
-He is trained in both scholarly and martial arts, but he is apparently not a great fighter.
+After all the 108 Stars of Destiny come together at Liangshan, he goes by another nickname, "Protector of Justice", to advertise his mission in life.
+He is trained in both scholarly and martial arts, but he is apparently great in fighting.
 He has a younger brother named Song Qing.

-Song Jiang is a close friend of Yuncheng's chief constables, Zhu Tong and Lei Heng, as well as Chao Gai, the headman of Yuncheng's Dongxi Village.
-After Chao and his six confederates hijacked valuables from a conveyance to the Grand Tutor Cai Jing in the imperial capital Dongjing, the government of Jizhou is under pressure to solve the case as Yellow Mud Ridge, the site of the robbery, is within its jurisdiction.
+Song Jiang is a close friend of Yuncheng's chief constables Zhu Tong and Lei Heng, as well as Chao Gai, the headman of Yuncheng's Dongxi Village.
+After Chao, in conjunction with seven other men, hijacked valuables being escorted as birthday gifts to the Grand Tutor Cai Jing in the imperial capital Dongjing, the government of Jizhou is under pressure to solve the case as Yellow Mud Ridge, the site where the robbery took place, is within his jurisdiction.
 He Tao, the chief constable of Jizhou, is tasked with tracking down the robbers.
-Song runs into He at the magistrate office of Yuncheng, who tells him he has identified Chao Gai as the mastermind.
-Upon hearing this, Song excuses himself and rushes to Dongxi Village to warn Chao.
+Song runs into He outside the magistrate office of Yuncheng, who tells him he has identified Chao Gai as the mastermind of the heist.
+Upon hearing this, Song excuses himself and rushes to Dongxi Village to warn Chao of his impending arrest.
 The robbers thus manage to pack up in time and escape.
 They seek refuge in the outlaw stronghold at Liangshan Marsh.
 But Wang Lun, the chief of Liangshan, does not welcome them.
-Chao is elected in his place after Lin Chong kills Wang.
+Chao is elected in his place after Lin Chong killed Wang.